Understanding the problems (and the design factors)

 Is double glazing or triple glazing better?

-Double glazing and triple glazing can certainly let you down dramatically on the sound proofing (it’s little or no better than well-sealed single glazing in this respect)*.
+Double glazing and triple glazing can certainly let you down dramatically on the sound proofing (it can be little or no better than well-sealed single glazing in this respect)*.
+Triple glazing may have less sound proofing than double glazing - we recommend you research this by asking your potential supplier for technical information and comparing the two types.
+Don't just accept their verbal assurance.
+Secondary glazing on the other hand is a very well respected choice for sound proofing.
 We've achieved as much as 75% reduction of noise after fitting secondary glazing.

 Magnetic secondary glazing v's aluminium framed secondary glazing